-California wildfires have destroyed homes, leveled a historic community to the ground and left some people unaccounted or injured | CNN
+California's Dixie Fire has destroyed more than 100 homes, leveled a historic community and left some people unaccounted | CNN

 —

-Two Northern California wildfires have destroyed dozens of homes, left people unaccounted for or injured and prompted additional evacuations Thursday—all in less than 48 hours.
+Two Northern California wildfires have destroyed dozens of homes, left people unaccounted for or injured and prompted additional evacuations Thursday – all in less than 48 hours.

 The Dixie Fire – California’s largest active fire – has destroyed “well over 100 homes” and is on its way to damage more structures, Plumas County Sheriff Todd Johns said.
-He added that authorities are searching for four people who are unaccounted for in the area Thursday.
+He added that authorities are searching for four people who were unaccounted for in the area Thursday.

 “What I am telling folks at this time is if a plume of smoke is anywhere near your direction and you’re still miles away from it, you need to prepare [to leave] even if you haven’t heard that you are under a warning,” Johns said.